On the Hook with Denise Sustaita

 Support Systems

-Thankfully, there are now more networks and groups supporting women in fishing.
+There are now more networks and groups supporting women in fishing.
 National and regional women’s tournament trails, social media groups, and podcasts have become invaluable.
-I’ve been part of several, and the camaraderie is unmatched.
+I’ve been part of several podcasts hosted by men and they have welcomed me on their shows with open arms and have given myself and other women a platform to share our passion for fishing.
 Groups like Lady Bass Angler AssociationEast Texas Lady Anglers, and The Woman Angler & Adventurer have all played a role in helping women like me thrive in the sport.
 The support and encouragement I’ve found within these communities have been incredible, and they’re helping reshape the fishing industry for the better.

 Advice for Aspiring Female Anglers